arnaud-lb/php-memory-profiler/README.md

 memory consumer, while the memory it allocates is actually freed quickly after it returns.
-When dumping the memory usage after a() returns, the memprof approach would show that file_get_contents() is a small memory consumer since the memory it allocated has been freed at the time a() has returned.
+When dumping the memory usage after a() returns, the memprof approach would show that file_get_contents() is a small memory consumer since the memory it allocated has been freed at the time memprof_dump_array() is called.

 ``` php